ibm-cloud-docs/containers/ts-storage-file-group-id-fail.md

     ```
     {: pre}

-    This output shows that the UID in the first row is now owned by `root` (instead of previously `nobody`).
+    This output shows that the UID in the first row is now owned by `root` (instead of `nobody`).

-6. If the UID is owned by `nobody`, exit the pod and reboot your cluster's worker nodes.
+1. If the UID is owned by `nobody`, exit the pod and reboot your cluster's worker nodes.
 Wait for the nodes to reboot.

     ```sh
     ibmcloud ks worker reboot --cluster <my_cluster> --worker <my_worker1>,<my_worker2>
     ```
     {: pre}

-7. Repeat Steps 4 and 5 to verify the permissions.
+1. Repeat steps 4 and 5 to verify the permissions.